sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 periodic bucket usage reports, and to receive new rate limit quota assignments to the buckets.

-### Connecting to xDS-configured Control Plane
+### Connecting to RLQS Control Plane

-xDS Control Plane provides RLQS connection details in [`GrpcService`] message ( already supported by Envoy), which contains the target URI, `channel_credentials`, and `call_credentials`.
+xDS Control Plane provides RLQS connection details in [`GrpcService`] message ( already supported by Envoy). `GrpcService` supports two modes:

+1. `GrpcService.EnvoyGrpc`, Envoy's minimal custom gRPC client implementation.
+2. [`GrpcService.GoogleGrpc`], regular gRPC-cpp client.

+For obvious reasons, we'll only support the `GoogleGrpc` mode.

+#### Security Considerations

+In [`GrpcService.GoogleGrpc`], xDS Control Plane provides the target URI, `channel_credentials`, and `call_credentials`.
 If the xDS Control Plane is compromised, the attacker could configure the xDS clients to talk to other malicious Control Plane, leading to such potential exploits as: